SherifElfadaly/Laravel-Api-Skeleton/README.md

 'PushNotification' => Davibennun\LaravelPushNotification\Facades\PushNotification::class,
 ```

-add the following code in Exception/Handler.php
+add the following code in Exception/Handler.php in render function before the return

 ``` bash
 if ($request->wantsJson())